 Official State Bird of New York

-One of the first birds to return north each spring, the lovely eastern bluebird was designated the official state bird of New York in 1970.
+One of the first birds to return north each spring, the lovely eastern bluebird was designated the official state bird of New York in 1970 (the eastern bluebird is also the state bird of Missouri; Idaho and Nevada recognize the mountain bluebird).
 All State Birds

 Eastern Bluebird Facts

 The eastern bluebird (Sialia sialis) is a medium-sized songbird (a small thrush), with a short tail, chunky body, large round head, short black bill, a reddish-orange chest, and blue wings and tail (the female is a drab gray-blue with duller reddish chest, and juveniles have a spotted chest and back).
 Their diet consists of insects and small fruits.
 The eastern bluebird's song is a rich warbling whistle broken into short phrases (Tu-wheet-tudu), or a dry chatter.

 The male eastern Bluebird performs a "nest demonstration display" to attract the female.
 He brings nest material to the hole, goes in and out, and perches above it waving his wings.
 This is his only contribution to nest building (the female eastern bluebird builds the nest and incubates the eggs).
 The nest is made with woven grasses or pine needles, and lined with fine grass, hair, or feathers.
 Eastern bluebirds prefer an open habitat with sparse ground cover (such as orchards, parks, and large lawns).
 Eastern bluebird nests are found in tree cavities and snags, and in nest boxes.